Deco&Design

 Artist and philanthropist

-Wildeman now owns art galleries in New York, is the director of a non-profit organization, exhibits in various shows, gives motivational TEDex talks, and is a regular figure in local and national media.
+Wildeman is now the owner of art galleries in New York, the director of a non-profit organization, exhibits in various exhibitions, gives motivational talks at TEDex, and is a regular fixture in the local and national press.

 Roddy is also a great philanthropist.
-He donates his art to charity auctions, supports and advocates for the American Foundation for Suicide Prevention, the Sarcom Foundation of America, the Center for Kenyan Children and many others.
-He recently donated a large sum of money received from the sale of a work to singer/songwriter Jason Mraz to the Sarcom Foundation.
+He donates his art to charity auctions, supports and endorses the American Foundation for Suicide Prevention, the Sarcom Foundation of America, the Center for Children in Kenya and many others.
+She recently donated a large sum of money, received from the sale of a work by singer and songwriter Jason Mraz, to the Sarcom Foundation.

 reclaimed wood art